LicensePlates.cc

 Florida License Plates

-The letter O is not used on any type of plate.
+Letter O is not used on any type of Florida plate.

 Standard Passenger Plates